R. L. Stine

-Stine has been referred to as the "Stephen King of children's literature" and is the author of hundreds of horror fiction novels, including the books in the Fear Street, Goosebumps, Rotten School, Mostly Ghostly and The Nightmare Room series.
-Some of his other works include a Space Cadets trilogy, two Hark gamebooks, and dozens of joke books.
-As of 2008, Stine's books have sold over 400 million copies.
+Robert Lawrence Stine (/staɪn/; born October 8, 1943) is an American novelist.
+He is the writer of Goosebumps, a horror fiction novel series for children which has sold over 400 million copies globally in 35 languages, becoming the second-best-selling book series in history.
+The series spawned a media franchise including two television series, a video game series, a comic series, and two feature films.
+Stine has been referred to as the "Stephen King of children's literature".

+Stine wrote the teenage horror fiction series Fear Street, which has sold over 80 million copies and has been adapted into a series of films.
+His other horror fiction novel series include Rotten School, Mostly Ghostly, Nightmare Hour, and The Nightmare Room.
+He has also written dozens of humor books for children, under the alias Jovial Bob Stine.

 Early life

 Stine was born on October 8, 1943 in Columbus, Ohio, the son of Lewis Stine, a shipping clerk, and Anne Feinstein.
 He grew up in Bexley, Ohio.
 He comes from a Jewish family.
 Stine began writing at age nine, when he found a typewriter in his attic, subsequently beginning to type stories and joke books.
-According to the documentary Tales from the Crypt: From Comic Books to Television, R.L.
-Stine said that he remembered reading the popular/infamous Tales from the Crypt comic books when he was young and credited them as one of his inspirations.
-He graduated from Ohio State University in 1965 with a Bachelor of Arts in English.
-While at OSU, R. L. Stine edited the OSU humor magazine The Sundial for three out of his four years there.
+Stine said that he remembered reading the Tales from the Crypt comic books when he was young and credited them as one of his inspirations in writing his future works.
+He graduated from The Ohio State University in 1965 with a Bachelor of Arts in English.
+While at OSU, Stine edited humor magazine The Sundial for three years.
 He later moved to New York City to pursue his career as a writer.